mobie/mobie/README.md

 ## Citation

-If you use the MMB for your research, please cite [Whole-body integration of gene expression and single-cell morphology](https://www.biorxiv.org/content/10.1101/2020.02.26.961037v1).
+If you use MoBIE for your research, please cite [Whole-body integration of gene expression and single-cell morphology](https://www.biorxiv.org/content/10.1101/2020.02.26.961037v1).